 See it as a two-way street!
 Make it a habit to ask readers all sorts of questions — from what blog topics they want to read to how they prefer to digest your content.
 Embedded email surveys make it easy for readers to respond.

-The fun part about email marketing is that a lot of things can be automated.
+The fun part about email marketing is that a lot of things can be automated with marketing automation features.
 This means that you can have conversations with your followers without being physically available all the time.
 Meet link triggers.

 Link triggers are, as the name implies, triggers that are activated when a link is clicked.